 How does the quiz work?

-During the silhouette quiz, I make a list of those who guess correctly and, at the end of the evening, I tweet a list of all the winners followed by a tweet naming the classic motorcycle in question with both the silhouette image and the photo it was created from.
+At the end of the evening, I tweet a list of all the winners followed by a tweet naming the classic motorcycle in question with both the silhouette image and the photo it was created from.

 The whole thing is very informal but experiencing it will give you a far better understanding than anything I could write here.